MeatiusMax/CSC172-AssociationMining-Corpuz-/README.md

 [Video: [CSC173_YourLastName_Final.mp4](demo/CSC173_YourLastName_Final.mp4)] [web:41]

 ## Discussion
-[The result highlights a clear distinction between the popular and unpopular songs in terms of both features and association strength.][web:25]
+The result highlights a clear distinction between the popular and unpopular songs in terms of both features and association strength.

-[Popular songs are associated with low acousticness leaning more electronic or studi produced, loud tracks that contain vocals and are rather on the long side, with low words spoken and not sounding live.
-Popular songs tend to be loud, vocal-driven, studio-polished, non-acoustic, and relatively long.][web:25]
+Popular songs are associated with low acousticness leaning more electronic or studio produced, loud tracks that contain vocals and are rather on the long duration side, with low words spoken and not sounding live.
+Popular songs tend to be loud, vocal-driven, studio-polished, non-acoustic, and relatively long.

-[In contrast, unpopular songs exhibit more organic intrumentation, often purely instrumental with major mode.
-It is neither to short nor long with overall low energy.][web:25]
+In contrast, unpopular songs exhibit more organic intrumentation, often purely instrumental with major mode.
+It is neither to short nor long with overall low energy.

-[The difference in confidence levels between popular and unpopular rules is notable.
+The difference in confidence levels between popular and unpopular rules is notable.
 Popular rules show confidence values below 1.0, reflecting greater variability and diversity among popular songs, whereas unpopular songs are almost 1.0 nearest being 0.996.
-This supports the idea that popularity is not driven by a single fixed audio formula, while unpopularity is often associated with constrained musical characteristics.][web:25]
+This supports the idea that popularity is not driven by a single fixed audio formula, while unpopularity is often associated with constrained musical characteristics.

-[Overall these findings show the effectiveness of ARM in providing interpretable insights into music popularity using music features to see what specific features determine popularity.][web:25]
+Overall these findings show the effectiveness of ARM in providing interpretable insights into music popularity using music features to see what specific features determine popularity.

 ## Ethical Considerations
-[This study uses publicly available data and does not involve personal or sensitive user information.
-However, care must be taken when applying such insights, as over-reliance on data-driven patterns may encourage formulaic creativity or bias against unconventional music styles.][web:41]
+This study uses publicly available data and does not involve personal or sensitive user information.
+However, care must be taken when applying such insights, as over-reliance on data-driven patterns may encourage formulaic creativity or bias against unconventional music styles.

 ## Conclusion
 This project demonstrates the effectiveness of ARM in determining patterns related to music popularity.
 By comparing both popular and unpopular song, we get the differences in feature consistency and diversity.